hamcrest/JavaHamcrest/README.txt

    This API is stable and will rarely change.

  * [hamcrest-library.jar]
    The ever-growing library of Matcher implementations.
-   This should be

-TODO: Finish this
+This will grow between releases.

+ * [hamcrest-generator.jar]
+   A tool to allow many Matcher implementations to be combined into a single class so users don't have to remember many classes/packages to import.
+Generates code.

+ * [hamcrest-integration.jar]
+   Provides integration between Hamcrest and other testing tools, including JUnit (3 and 4), TestNG, jMock and EasyMock.

+Alternatively, if you don't care:

+ * [hamcrest-all.jar]
+   Includes all of the above.

+For convenience, all the Jars also include source code.

+--[ Dependencies ]-------------------------------------------

 All libraries in the 'lib' directory are used at build time, or are optional extras used for tighter integration with